Bob Scott (rugby): Early years

 Born in Wellington, New Zealand, and one of six children, Scott had a difficult childhood.
 His father had served with the New Zealand Expeditionary Force in Gallipoli during the First World War where he was chronically wounded.
 Although his father was employed money was scarce and Scott frequently went hungry.
-His father was employed by the Public Works Department, and the family moved to Kapuni, then Tangarakau and later Ohura.
+His father was employed by the Public Works Department, and the family moved to Kapuni, then Tangarakau and later Ōhura.
 When Scott was nine in 1930 his parents split up and he moved into a Salvation Army children's home, Cecilia Whatman Home in Masterton.
 Although after two years the parents reconciled, it was short-lived, and they separated permanently within a year.
 Scott stayed with his father while his five siblings were sent again to a children's home.
 Scott worked part-time and went to school until his father died of cancer in 1934.
 After his father's death he moved back with his mother, who had established a home with his siblings.